 Buried at Botley Cemetery, Oxford. |

 Leslie Boyles was born in Haslemere, Surrey, but spent his childhood and early adult life in Oxford, partly in Grandpont.
-At the outbreak of war he enlisted as a driver with the Royal Army Service Corps.
-He died less than a year later in a motorcycle accident in Swindon.
+At the outbreak of war he enlisted as a driver with the Royal Army Service Corps, driving both motorcycles and cars.
+He saw service in France and took part in the retreat to Dunkirk in May 1940.
+He returned to Britain and worked as a motorcycle despatch rider.

 |